DiceDB/docs/src/content/docs/commands/FLUSHDB.md

 ---
 title: FLUSHDB
-description: Documentation for the Redis command FLUSHDB
+description: Documentation for the DiceDB command FLUSHDB
 ---

-# DiceDB Command: FLUSHDB

-## Overview

 The `FLUSHDB` command is used to remove all keys from the currently selected database in a DiceDB instance.
 This command is useful when you need to clear all the data in a specific database without affecting other databases in the same DiceDB instance.